smathot/pupillometry_review/readme.md

 Materials for:

-- Mathôt, S. (in prep.) *Pupillometry: Psychology, Physiology, and Function*
+- Mathôt, S. (in press) Pupillometry: Psychology, physiology, and function, *Journal of Cognition*